autodesk-platform-services/aps-revit-rcw-parameters-exchange/README.md

 ## Prerequisites

-1. **Forge Account**: Learn how to create a Forge Account, activate subscription and create an app at [this tutorial](http://learnforge.autodesk.io/#/account/).
+1. **APS Account**: Learn how to create a APS Account, activate subscription and create an app at [this tutorial](http://aps.autodesk.com/tutorials).
 2. **Visual Code**: Visual Code (Windows or MacOS).
 3. **ngrok**: Routing tool, [download here](https://ngrok.com/)
 4. **Revit 2023**: required to compile changes into the plugin